Negative Utilitarianism and Justice

 Definition

-The moderate NU is a metric within modern hedonistic utilitarianism, which assigns a higher weight to the avoidance of suffering than to the promotion of happiness.
+The moderate NU is a metric within modern hedonic utilitarianism, which assigns a higher weight to the avoidance of suffering than to the promotion of happiness.
 The moral weight of suffering can be increased by using a "compassionate” metric, so that the result is the same as in prioritarianism (This corresponds to one of the definitions of NU in Utilitarianism, Wikipedia).
 In contrast to the Weak NU, the moderate NU is only concerned with the inter-personal compensation of suffering by happiness.

 The term moderate means that happiness is not completely devaluated: